isomerpages/pa-corp/_our-programmes/Family Life/PA Family PLAYGround.md

 Club, where families enjoyed an action-packed day with exciting activities including a Fun Football Challenge, Snow Party, and a special appearance by Sharity Elephant to inspire acts of kindness and sharing in the community.</p>
-<p>Catch the highlights and memorable moments from the event on Instagram
-(@pa.win.family) or Facebook (PA Family Life Champion).</p>
-<p>Missed the fun last weekend?
-Join us at our upcoming PA Family PLAYGround
-events:</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>